Pre and Post Operative Instructions

 Bath or shower the night before and the morning of surgery and wash the area to be operated on well.
-You can use an anti-bacterial soap and one may be supplied.
+You can use an anti-bacterial soap although any soap will do.

-Surgery is never completely pain free, but in general plastic surgery procedures are not that painful and are entirely bearable.
+Surgery is never completely pain free, but in general plastic surgery procedures are not that painful and are bearable.
 We will try to reduce your pain to a level which is easily tolerated.
 We have a step-wise approach to pain management so as to provide optimal pain relief with minimal side effects.
-The more steps you go up, the higher the risk of side effects.
+The more steps you go up, the higher the risk of side effects, particularly nausea and vomiting.

 It is best to take your medication with meals.

 Step 1: Paracetamol 1 tablet plus Stilpane 1 tablet.
 Take both together every 6 hours.

 1 tablet of Paracetamol contains 500 mg of paracetamol.

 1 tablet of Stilpane contains 320 mg paracetamol and 8 mg codeine.